 Good Friday in France: A Christian Commemoration

-For the Catholic church, Good Friday is treated as a fast day when only one full meal and two collations are taken (without meat).
-To this day many French families would eat fish on Good Friday and abstain from meat, hence the name ‘Fish Friday’ sometimes given to the day.
+Good Friday is a fasting day for the Catholic church when only one full meal and two collations are taken (without meat).
+To this day, many French families would eat fish on Good Friday and abstain from meat.
+Hence the name ‘Fish Friday’ is sometimes given to the day.

 The Stations of the Cross – le chemin de croix

-On Good Friday observant Catholics follow the Stations of the Cross (in French: chemin de croix).
-Also named Way of the Cross, the path is either set inside of churches or outside on the slope of a hill for example (a perfect example is found in Rocamadour).
+On Good Friday, observant Catholics follow the Stations of the Cross (in French: chemin de croix).
+Also named the Way of the Cross, the path is either set inside churches or outside on the slope of a hill (a perfect example is found in Rocamadour).
 Consisting of 14 stages, it refers to a series of images depicting the Passion of Jesus:

 - Jesus is condemned to death